Drunken Master II: Plot

 When Wong tries to drown his sorrow by drinking heavily, he gets beaten up and publicly humiliated by the henchmen because he is too drunk to fight back.
 After his family saves him and brings him home, Wong feels deeply ashamed of his drunken behaviour and apologizes to his father, saying that he will never drink again.
 Meanwhile, Fu Wen-chi visits the Wong residence and tells them about the British consul's smuggling operation.
 The next day, Fu and Wong are attacked at a restaurant by the Axe Gang, a group of thugs hired by the consul.
 Fu is fatally shot and the Imperial Seal is taken by the consul's men.
 Before dying, Fu implores Wong and his friends to retrieve the Seal and stop the consul from stealing Chinese artifacts.

 One night, Wong and his friend, Tsang, disguise themselves and break into the British consulate.
 They are caught, assaulted and held for ransom by the consul, who demands that Wong's father sells his land in exchange for their release; the older Wong reluctantly agrees.
 Later, Wong's friends discover that the British consul is planning to smuggle the stolen artifacts out of Canton using boxes meant for steel shipments.
 They inform Wong and Tsang, who then join the workers in a violent protest at the British-owned steel factory against the consul's abuses.
-Out of desperation, he breaks his promise and drinks again in order to use drunken boxing technique to defeat the main bad guy John.
+Out of desperation, he breaks his promise and drinks again in order to use drunken boxing technique to overcome John, the consul's chief enforcer.
 After a long fight, Wong and his friends defeat the consul's henchmen and put an end to the smuggling operation.
-At the end of the movie, a Chinese general presents the Wongs a commemorative plaque to honour them for their service to the country only to find that Wong has suffered brain damage due to his drinking.
+At the end of the movie, a Chinese general presents the Wongs a commemorative plaque to honor them for their service to the country and to offer Wong a job, only to find that Wong has suffered a bad hangover due to his drinking.